ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-and-report-identities.md

 ![Identities category of monitoring & reports page](./media/security-docs/identities.png)

-For users with specific detections, you can explore the specific alert and investigate in Windows Defender security center.
+For users with specific detections, you can explore the specific alert and investigate in Microsoft Defender Security Center.
 Detections include anomalies such as users who sign in from unfamiliar locations.

 For a complete set of risk events, see [Azure Active Directory risk events](https://docs.microsoft.com/azure/active-directory/reports-monitoring/concept-risk-events).